Pedroo-Nietoo/vscode-icon-theme/README.md

     "schemas": "folder-light-blue-outline"
 }
 ```

-## Icon Preview

-You can preview the icons by reading the the [preview.md](./preview/preview.md) file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Peroo-Nietoo/vscode-icon-theme/raw/main/LICENSE) file for details.